 I first became acquainted with marine science while I conducted my Eagle Scout Project as an oyster gardener with the NY/NJ Baykeeper.
 I later joined the Baykeeper as a technician, facilitating their Oyster Restoration Program.

-I attended Tufts University, where I graduated with a BS in Biology.
-Here, I conducted three years of independent research in two different laboratories.
-I first worked in an organogenesis lab, developing a repertoire of molecular techniques.
-I created a disease model for studying human heart disease in the African claw-toed frog, Xenopus laevis.
-Through my coursework, I became more aware of the state of the world's fisheries, which rejuvenated my passion for marine biology.
-I joined a marine invertebrate lab, where I expanded my knowledge of culturing invertebrates and aquatic ecology.
-I studied the effects of hypoxia on the embryonic development of the marine polychaete, Capitella teleta.
+In 2015, I received a BS in Biology from Tufts University.
+At Tufts, I conducted three years of independent research in two different laboratories.
+First, I worked in an organogenesis lab and created a disease model for studying human heart disease in the African claw-toed frog, Xenopus laevis.
+Later, I joined a marine invertebrate lab and studied the effects of hypoxia on the embryonic development of the marine polychaete, Capitella teleta.

 - 2015, BS Biology, summa cum laude, Tufts University

 - 2015-present, PhD student, Graduate Program in Ecology and Evolution, Rutgers University